HiP3X/BruteDuck/README.md

 # Bonus

-Another tool that generates a random string containing numbers which I used for testing.
+Another tool that generates a random string containing numbers which I used for testing the rubber ducky.

 Features:\
   -Build in timer